-Due to its size and oval “S” shape, stretching from China in the North to Gulf of Thailand in the South, the weather varies dramatically between different areas in Vietnam.
-During winter, there may be 35+ degrees in the south but snowing in the north.
-You can be sure of one thing in August though, it will be hot!
-No matter where in Vietnam you are.
+Due to the vast size of the land, and its oval “S” shape, stretching from China in the North to the Gulf of Thailand in the South, the weather varies dramatically between different areas in Vietnam.
+During winter, temperatures might exceed 30°C (85°F) in the south while the north is draped in a blanket of snow.

 Where to go in Vietnam in August